RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Ownership of intellectual property might be difficult to ascertain.
 Answer: D.

-The owner of intellectual property will not change whether the material is stored in the cloud or in a legacy environment.
+**The owner of intellectual property will not change whether the material is stored in the cloud or in a legacy environment**.
 Moving into the cloud will probably result in more use of personal devices, requiring users to install local DRM agents, so option A is true, making it not a suitable answer to this question.
 Options B and C are also true, due to the nature of cloud computing, and are therefore also not suitable for this question.

+### Question # 6.1 - Which of the following BEST describes Digital Rights Management (DRM) in a cloud environment?
+A. Controlling where data is stored and encrypted across multiple providers
+B. Restricting how digital assets (documents, media, data) can be used, copied, or shared
+C. Enforcing firewall rules for cloud-hosted applications
+D. Tracking user activity for regulatory compliance
+Answer: B

+**DRM focuses on usage control of data (view, print, copy, forward), not just storage or firewalls**.

+### Question # 6.2 - Which of the following is NOT a common function of DRM/IRM solutions?
+A. Preventing unauthorized copying of data
+B. Controlling printing or screenshotting of files
+C. Encrypting content with persistent protection
+D. Optimizing data compression for cloud storage efficiency
+Answer: D

+**👉 Compression has nothing to do with DRM.**

+### Question # 6.3 - What is the main difference between DRM and traditional encryption?
+A. DRM protects data only when in transit, encryption protects at rest.
+B. Encryption prevents access without a key, DRM enforces usage restrictions even after decryption.
+C. DRM requires asymmetric keys, encryption only uses symmetric keys.
+D. Encryption protects against malware, DRM protects against hackers.
+Answer: B

+**DRM ensures persistent control even after a file is decrypted (e.g., no printing, no forwarding).**

+### Question # 6.4 - An organization shares a sensitive report with a partner.
+They want to allow reading but block downloading or printing.
+Which control is most appropriate?
+A. Access Control List (ACL)
+B. Digital Rights Management (DRM)
+C. File Integrity Monitoring (FIM)
+D. Public Key Infrastructure (PKI)
+Answer: B

+**DRM enforces usage policies beyond access control.**

+### Question # 6.5 - Which of the following could weaken DRM protections in a cloud setting?
+A. Users accessing files via secured viewers only
+B. Screenshots or screen-recording tools bypassing controls
+C. Applying persistent encryption with keys stored externally
+D. Using identity-based access enforcement
+Answer: B

+**👉 Screenshots and side-channel methods are known DRM bypass challenges.**

+### Question # 6.6 - In a cloud DRM/IRM solution, the policy server is responsible for:
+A. Deciding where encrypted data is physically stored
+B. Defining and enforcing access and usage policies for digital content
+C. Conducting vulnerability scans on hosted applications
+D. Monitoring system availability and uptime
+Answer: B

+**👉 Policy servers decide who can do what with the file.**

+### Question # 6.7 - Which of the following industries is most regulated and heavily reliant on DRM/IRM solutions for sensitive data handling?
+A. Media and entertainment
+B. Financial services
+C. Healthcare
+D. All of the above
+Answer: D

+👉 Media uses DRM for piracy, finance for compliance, healthcare for HIPAA/PHI protection.

+### Question # 6.8 - Which is a limitation of DRM in enterprise use?
+A. Can’t protect against unauthorized use after decryption
+B. May cause usability issues and impact collaboration
+C. Doesn’t integrate with access controls
+D. Provides no encryption support
+Answer: B

+**👉 DRM can frustrate users and reduce productivity if policies are too strict**.

+### Question # 6.9 - In the cloud, DRM is often integrated with:
+A. Identity and Access Management (IAM)
+B. Key Management Systems (KMS)
+C. Cloud Access Security Brokers (CASB)
+D. All of the above
+Answer: D

+**👉 DRM works hand-in-hand with IAM, KMS, and CASB for holistic cloud data security.**

+### [important] Question # 6.10 - Which of the following best describes persistent protection in DRM?
+A. Protecting data while at rest
+B. Protecting data only during transmission
+C. Ensuring policies remain enforced regardless of where data travels
+D. Ensuring files are deleted after use
+Answer: C

+**👉 DRM travels with the file — so policies are enforced even after it leaves the enterprise boundary**.

 ### Question # 7 - When implementing cryptography in a cloud environment, where is the worst place to store the keys?
 A. With the cloud provider